stevenschwenke/SoftwareEngineeringCourse/remoteWorking.md

 - remote work != another country / continent.
 Imagine just working part time and not driving to work for just 3 hours.
 - working from onsite (location of customer) = working from inside the office = working from home
 - => remote = state of mind.
 Enable it and see what happens!

+#Current situation in Germany
+- more and more need for nearshore (for example Romania) or offshore (for example China or India) in Germany
+- reason: cost reduction from german industry
+- consequence in german IT: customer contact, analysis and creation of requirements furthermore in Germany, also decision-making about architectures and technologies.
+Implementation however more and more offsite.
+- => more need for coordination and communication in management
+- more need for understanding business logic for every consultant in Germany

 #What does that mean to you, my dear students?
 - You will be compared to people from all over the world.
 Find your niche and be awesome!